staadecker/staadecker.github.io/src/post/stats.md

 ## Part 1: Probability distributions, random variables, and asymptotic properties

+What is probability?

-Formally, **probability** is a field of mathematics built upon [:a few axioms](../stats_details#note-probability-space-and-the-formal-definition-of-probability).
+Formally, **probability** is a field of mathematics built upon [:a few axioms](#x-probability-space-and-the-formal-definition-of-probability).
 The interpretation of these axioms and their meaning in the real-world is a contested topic of philosophy (see [What is The Chance of An Earthquake](https://statistics.berkeley.edu/sites/default/files/tech-reports/611.pdf)), but for our purposes, probability begins with the concept of a random variable.

-A **random variable** is a mathematical object *dependent on random events*.
-Examples include:
-- A random variable representing the result of a coin toss (range: $\{H, T\}$).
-- A random variable representing the average height of the next 10 people you see.
-- A random variable representing the temperature tomorrow.

-## x: Nutshells

-These expandable boxes called nutshells , an invention by Nicky Case a creator a like.

-##### :x Note: Probability Space and the Formal Definition of Probability
+#### :x Probability Space and the Formal Definition of Probability
 The formal definition of probability is based on measure theory.
 Measure theory helps tie seemingly different mathematical concepts together including magnitude, mass, probability, and geometrical measures like length, area, volume.
 TODO

 The philosophy of frequentist statistics is that there exists an ideal world with potential outcomes $\Omega$.
 Every experiment produces a realization $\omega \in \Omega$.
 Here $w$ need not be a number; $\omega$ could be the description "the first die rolled a 5 and the second rolled a 4".
 Random variables are functions that map these realizations $w$ to the space of real numbers $\mathbb{R}$.
 Importantly, a random variable also has an associated cumulative probability distribution $F_X(t): \mathbb{R} \to [0,1]$.
 This cdf requires a probability measure $Pr$, a function that maps sets to the probability of observing that set.
 While it might be tempting to say $Pr: \Omega \to [0,1]$, it is technically more accurate to define an intermediate set $\mathcal{F}$ which constitutes all possible measurable subsets of $w$ as this richer space $F$ allows for a more interesting $Pr: \mathcal{F} \to [0,1]$.
 Summarizing: